The Arms Guide

 What are the downsides to using an AR-15 flash hider?

-When choosing a flash hider, you want to buy a high-quality one which eliminates the flash effectively for a reasonable price.
+When choosing a flash hider, you want to buy a high-quality one that eliminates the flash effectively for a reasonable price.
 To sum it up:

 Have fun and safe shooting!